usgs/earthquake-processing-formats/format-docs/TravelTimeRequest.md

 The following are values that are **required** be provided as part of a the travel time request information returned.

-* Data - An array of [TravelTimeReciever](TravelTimeReciever.md) objects containing the reciever and requested travel time information.
+* Data - An array of [TravelTimeReceiver](TravelTimeReceiver.md) objects containing the receiver and requested travel time information.